minhera/CS530sddProject/README.md

 ## Design Decisions

 Two-pass assembler design:
-Pass 1 builds the symbol table and assigns addresses.
+Pass 1 builds the symbol table and assigns addresses
-Pass 2 generates object code using the symbol table.
+Pass 2 generates object code using the symbol table

 optab handles opcode information
 symtab handles symbol storage and lookup
 littab manages literals and delayed assignment

-* **Literal handling via LITTAB**
+Literal handling via LITTAB
-  Literals are stored during Pass 1 and assigned addresses at `LTORG` or `END`.
+Literals are stored during Pass 1 and assigned addresses at LTORG or END

+Stringstream for formatting
+Used to generate properly formatted hexadecimal object code.

-* **Use of vectors for ordering**
+Use of vectors for ordering
 A vector is used to preserve insertion order of symbols for correct output formatting.

-* **Stringstream for formatting**
-  Used to generate properly formatted hexadecimal object code.

----

 ## Extra Features